-Where a scheme transfers its insurance on the same basis to us from another insurer (with the exception of a Lloyd's syndicate insurer), we'll normally take over the benefit accepted by the previous insurer up to a maximum benefit of £5 million (sum insured plus pension benefit multiplied by the capitalisation factor used to assess if the automatic acceptance limit has been exceed) for any one member, on the same terms, provided we get sight of the previous insurer's terms of acceptance.
-Cover for benefit in excess of £5 million will be subject to individual assessment.
+Where a scheme transfers its insurance on the same basis to us from another insurer (with the exception of a Lloyd's syndicate insurer), we'll normally take over the benefit accepted by the previous insurer up to a maximum benefit of $\pounds 5$ million for any one member, on the same terms, provided we get sight of the previous insurer's terms of acceptance.
+Cover for benefit in excess of $\pounds 5$ million will be subject to individual assessment.